Sunday, October 27, 2013

 Overall, Captain Phillips is a great thriller and a well-told tale of the 2009 ship hijacking, it’s intense, entertaining, the directing is very good, the acting is powerful, and the film is just as informative as it is entertaining.
 Tom Hanks’ portrayal of Captain Phillips is enjoyable, Barkhad Abodi is great as the Somali captain, give him an Oscar, you can tell just by looking at him, Barkhad means business and he’ll kill anyone in his way.

 I’m not sure whether or not the film is better than Greengrass’ Bourne Supremacy or Bourne Ultimatum, two of my favorite action movies of all time.
-Well, better or not, Captain Phillips has plenty of nail-biting action, chilling drama, a well-written screenplay, and powerhouse performances by Tom Hanks and the rest of the cast.
+Well, better or not, Captain Phillips has plenty of nail-biting thrills, chilling drama, a well-written screenplay, and powerhouse performances by Tom Hanks and the rest of the cast.

 Another one of the best films of the year, alongside Gravity and Rush, thanks to the epic filmmaking of Paul Greengrass, the amazing performances by Tom Hanks, Barkhad Abodi, and the rest of the cast members, the over the top action and drama, and it’s very accurate to what actually happened during the 2009 ship hijacking.
 Captain Phillips is definitely a film that’s worth checking out and hopefully it’ll be worth an Oscar or two.